Early Neutral Evaluation Conferences

 (B) Judicial Evaluation.
 At the conference, the judge must give the parties an oral evaluation of the facts and charges and the potential for imposing discipline.
 If the parties then resolve the matter in a way that requires Court approval, the Office of the Chief Trial Counsel must document the resolution and submit it to the Evaluation judge for approval or rejection.

 (C) Evidence.
-The Office of the Chief Trial Counsel must submit a copy of the draft notice of disciplinary charges to the judge prior to the conference.
+The Office of the Chief Trial Counsel must submit a copy of the draft notice of disciplinary charges, or other written summary to the judge prior to the conference.
+The documentation must include the rules and statutes alleged to have been violated by the member, a summary of the facts supporting each violation, and the Office of the Chief Trial Counsel’s settlement position.
 Each party may submit documents and information to supports its position.

 (D) Confidentiality.
 The conference is confidential.
 A party may designate any document it submits for in camera inspection only.